Daisuke-Kanaizumi/q-special-functions/README.md

 If you use my programs in publications, please include the following reference.

-Daisuke Kanaizumi, Applications of verified numerical computation methods for q-special functions, q-series, hypergeometric functions and error functions, Bachelor thesis, Department of Applied Mathematics, Waseda University (Japanese document)
+Daisuke Kanaizumi, Verified numerical computation methods for q-special functions, q-series, hypergeometric functions and error functions, Bachelor thesis, Department of Applied Mathematics, Waseda University (Japanese document)

 You do NOT have to inform your usage to me, but I am very glad to hear how my programs helped you.